-Have you ever wished that you could get an appointment with a top dermatologist and have them create a special product that would solve all of your skincare problems, without spending a fortune?
-Well, you can.
-That concept is the idea beyond Curology, a relatively new custom skincare company where users connect with a skincare specialist online, upload photos of their skin and are then sent a custom prescription strength product.
-Curology is disrupting how skincare works; what Madison Reed did for hair color, Curology is doing for acne sufferers.
-Here’s a closer look at Curology, what it sells and how it works, and as it worth a try?
+Have you ever wished that you could get an appointment with a top dermatologist and have them create a customized product that would solve all of your skin care problems, without spending a fortune?
+Well, it turns out that may be possible.
+That concept is the idea beyond Curology, a relatively new custom skin care company where users connect with a skin care specialist online, upload photos of their skin, and are then sent a custom prescription strength product.

 Dr. David Lortscher came up with the idea for Curology in 2013.
 According to Curology’s website, when Dr. Lortscher was a dermatologist practicing in New Mexico, he was struck by a young patient who had been suffering from acne for seven years, but had only just worked up the courage to see him.
 She confessed it took a long time to make an appointment with a dermatologist as she felt it was only for wealthy people.